"Now, where was I?"Memento

 - Foregone Conclusion: "Teddy", AKA "John G" gets shot.

-- Freeze-Frame Bonus: while Lenny is narrating the story of Sammy Jankis, a shot of Sammy sitting in a nursing home briefly changes to a shot of Lenny in the exact same spot and clothing
+- While Lenny is narrating the story of Sammy Jankis, a shot of Sammy sitting in a nursing home briefly changes to a shot of Lenny in the exact same spot and clothing.

 - Insistent Terminology: It's "Leonard", not "Lenny".